Thai consumer confidence at 7-month high in August

-BANGKOK, Sept 13 (Reuters) - Thai consumer confidence rose for a third straight month in August, reaching a seven-month high, bolstered by improved economic activity following government support measures and easing of COVID-19 curbs, a survey showed on Tuesday.
+BANGKOK, Sept 13 (Reuters) - Thai consumer confidence rose for a third straight month in August, reaching a seven-month high and bolstered by improved economic activity following an easing of pandemic curbs, a survey showed on Tuesday.

 The consumer index of the University of the Thai Chamber of Commerce rose to 43.7 in August from 42.4 in the previous month.